lmri-met/metpyrad/docs/source/topics/hidex300_class/hidex300_components.rst

 Public methods
 --------------

-Public methods are designed to interact with the user and provide the primary interface for using the class.
+Public methods in the ``Hidex300`` class are designed to interact with the user and provide the primary interface for using the class.
 These methods include functionalities for initializing the class, parsing readings from CSV files, processing different types of measurements, summarizing the data, and visualizing and exporting results.
 Public methods are the main tools that users will call to perform tasks and obtain results from the class.